 I do not think it unreasonable to think that different people with different brain-wiring that accentuates the right brain sphere to a level of intuition well beyond the cognisance of the average person.
 And I do not think it beyond the realm of possibility that at the highest end of the intuitive spectrum, one brain may be capable of actually reading images and messages from the energy waves sent out of another brain.
 That it is possible for some brains to communicate at a subliminal, non-verbal level.
-You may mock, but if you do not accept this theory then you must conclude that he sees and talks to dead people.
+You may mock, but if you do not accept this theory then you must conclude that he communicates with dead people.

 So, you may ask, whose mind could he be reading in “Sensing Murder” when the victim was unknown to him and long since deceased?
 The answer is very simply the minds of the production staff who had so carefully researched the programme before he became involved and the police who are in attendance with the psychic process.
 All with their own information and theories.

-But I am just wondering whether these travelling psychics are truly in contact with the dearly departed on another dimension or whether they are in contact with the brains of the dearly grieving.
+So are these travelling psychics truly in contact with the dearly departed on another dimension or are they just in contact with the brains of the dearly grieving.
 If I was an exceptionally intuitively wired-up person who received images and messages into my brain that seemed to have very highly emotional resonance with grieving friends and relatives, and this was how I would earn my living, then I think I might also be presenting myself as a medium for the dearly departed rather than a mind-reader for general entertainment.
 It may, of course, well be that the psychic may have no more idea than I do where these images and words come from.